eddupont/Ducky-Scripts/macOS/payloads/Library/Sprank/HiddenPhotoFolder/README.md

 Create a hidden directory and download in it a collection of "NFTW" pictures.
 Target uses French GUI & keyboard.

+The name of the hidden folder is "".
 Use a custom `fr.json` language file for Apple™ French keyboard, or modify the default file as bellow.
 Output of the `diff` command (file comparison):
 ```